-I like Christine a lot.
+I like Christine a lot, as a person.
 She says she loves Jesus.
-She has a passion for fighting injustice, and seems like a genuine, down to earth, nice person who would make a great friend and would be fun to hang out with.
+She has a passion for fighting injustice, and seems like a genuine, down to earth, nice woman who would make a great friend and would be fun to hang out with.
 And if that’s all it took for me to recommend her to you as a teacher of God’s Word, this article would end here with a ringing endorsement.

 But, as James 3:1 tells us, those who teach will be judged with greater strictness.
 At a bare minimum they must be expected to teach what accords with sound doctrine and to tangibly demonstrate that they love Jesus by keeping his commandments.
 Unfortunately, Christine’s teachings and some of her actions do not meet even these basic biblical standards, and it is my sad duty to recommend that you not sit under her teaching for the following reasons:

 Christine Caine habitually and unrepentantly rebels against Scripture by preaching to and teaching men.
-God is abundantly clear in His word that women are not to preach to, teach, or hold authority over men in the gathered body of believers.
+God is abundantly clear in His word that women are not to preach to, teach, or hold authority over men in the gathered body of Believers.
 And though this simple instruction should be sufficient for us, God also graciously explains to us why He has issued this prohibition- reasons which are still in effect today.
 Refusing to obey God’s word is sin.
 And in the same way you should not follow a male pastor or teacher who lives in intentional, unrepentant sin, you should not follow a female teacher who lives in intentional, unrepentant sin.